The Fibonacci sequence is described by the recurrence relation

 In Programming

-A recursive implementation of the Fibonacci numbers directly translated from the recurrence relation is highly inefficient, but it is still often used as a benchmark for programming languages performing computationally intensive tasks or as a demonstration of parallel algorithms.
+A recursive implementation of the Fibonacci numbers directly translates from the recurrence relation is highly inefficient.

 def fib(n):